 Just because something is natural doesn’t automatically make it better or safer for you; just like something that is synthetic (man made) doesn’t mean it’s bad or unsafe for you.

 While Titanium, Zinc and Oxygen are all natural, they are still chemicals in the world of chemistry.
-It doesn’t matter which way to try and swing it.
-When they are formulated into a sunscreen product, the Titanium and Zinc may even be coated in chemical substances in order to stop them from becoming photocatalytic.
+It doesn’t matter which way you try and swing it.
+When they are formulated into a sunscreen product, the Titanium and Zinc may even be coated in chemical substances in order to stop them from becoming photo-catalytic.
 Essentially, you have chemicals being coated in chemicals.
-This is just another reason why referencing sunscreens as chemical and physical isn’t really ideal and gives a false sense of how they truly work.
+This is just another reason why referencing sunscreens as chemical and physical isn’t ideal and gives a false sense of how they truly function.

-If you’re still having trouble getting over the whole ‘natural is better’ thing – perhaps Google where botox comes from.
-This natural substance is actually one of, if not the most deadliest neurotoxins on the planet.
-Smelling even the smallest amount is enough to kill you.
-But hey, natural is safe, right?
+If you’re still having trouble getting over the whole ‘natural is better’ thing – perhaps Google where Botox comes from.
+This ‘natural’ substance is actually one of, if not the most deadliest neurotoxins on the planet.
+Inhaling even the smallest amount is enough to kill you.
+But hey, natural is safer and better, right?

 There are plenty of other natural ‘things’ out there that that can kill.
 From plants to toxins found in animals – the list is endless.

-The difference between an SPF30+ and SPF50+ is about 1% extra protection.
+The difference between an SPF 30+ and SPF 50+ is about 1% extra protection.
 Yes, you read that correctly.
-All you stand gain between an SPF30+ and SPF50+ is 1%.

-Remember, we are talking about cosmetic chemistry and the electromagnetic spectrum, in this instance.
+Remember, we are talking about cosmetic chemistry and the electromagnetic spectrum.
 Sunscreen, like all skincare, isn’t as simple as just ‘slip, slop, slap’.
-Without any scientific evidence or clinical research to substantiate the claims being made, you’re believing something or someone who may not have any real clue what they are actually talking about.
-In our experience, it’s almost always a reiteration of exactly what the manufacturer has provided in their training manuals and marketing collateral – which is always going to be bias.
+Without any scientific evidence or clinical research to substantiate the claims being made, you’re believing something or someone who may not have any clue what they are actually talking about.
+In our experience, it’s almost always a reiteration of exactly what the manufacturer has provided in their training manuals and marketing collateral – which is usually bias.

-Training and education in the area of cosmetic chemistry and real skin science is virtually unheard of in this industry.
+Training and education in the area of cosmetic chemistry and skin science is virtually unheard of in this industry.
 You’ll get the basics from manufacturer/brand specific training (some much better than others) but this usually doesn’t suffice.
 It’s the therapists job to go out and educate themselves – finding resources that don’t have a bias and can back up the training with some kind of scientific literature.

 Do your research.
 Know what you are buying into.
 Do not be an ignorant consumer when it comes to what you’re placing in and on your body.
 All the information you need is a Google search away.
-There is a going to be a lot of garbage to sift through but if you take the time and look for articles from reputable blogs citing medical journals and scientific studies/evidence, you will be much better off – both immediately and long term.
+There is a going to be a lot of garbage to sift through but if you take the time, you’ll find credible resources and you’ll be much better off – both immediately and long term.

 So, which one is best?

-If you’re still reading, you’re probably wondering which one is really the best choice.
+If you’re still reading, you’re probably wondering which one is the best choice.

 The answer is simple: whatever best suits ‘you’ as an individual.

-There is no clear cut answer to this and from all the research and studies we’ve read, it really comes down to what suits you – personal preference.
+There is no clear cut answer to this and from all the research we’ve done, it really comes down to what suits you.
+Your personal preference.